-Due to industrial pressures unforeseen in the drafting of the 1978 MDP the municipal development boundary in North Dartmouth should be extended eastward as shown on Map 1c.
+Due to industrial pressures unforeseen in the drafting of the 1978 MDP the municipal development boundary in North Dartmouth should be extended eastward.
 This will allow the City to meet the pressures for uses that require large tracts of industrial land.
 These lands can be fully serviced as the market dictates.
 (As Amended by By-law C-475, Sept 20, 1983).